 Regardless of age or physical capabilities, pilgrimage is open to all.
 It is the quality of attention and presence of mind that enrich the experience of pilgrimage, rather than the number of miles covered.
 Statistically, there is not a significant difference between the distances travelled by those walking in their 20s and those in their 60s – and we have welcomed pilgrims in their 70s and 80s who cover 10 miles a day (an average day’s walking for a pilgrim) with ease.
 For many, making pilgrimage is a low-impact and low-risk physical activity that can be enjoyed at virtually any age.
 It is also a practice that facilitates openness and conversation between the generations.

-By setting an intention and a destination, you are making pilgrimage – whether or not you are walking on an ‘official’ pilgrim path.
+By setting an intention and a destination, you are making pilgrimage – whether or not you are on an ‘official’ pilgrim path.
 While we are still developing a pilgrimage routes that have confirmed accessibility from start to finish, regardless of physical abilities, there is already an initiative called Miles Without Stiles.
 This is a nationwide network of walking routes in national parks for people with limited mobility, including wheelchair users, families with pushchairs, and the visually impaired.
 We have also developed a series of urban pilgrimages, which are more easily accessible than rural pilgrimages to differently-abled pilgrims.
 We are always, however, open to new ways of making pilgrimage accessible.

 Open to All: Responses to Holy Places